CCI-Tools/cate/README.md

     $ activate ect

+Now we add all required packages to the activated ``ect`` Conda environment:

+    $ conda install xarray dask numpy scipy matplotlib numba netcdf4
+    $ conda install -c IOOS cartopy

+As ``cartopy`` is not available on Anaconda default channels we get it from the channel ``IOOS``.

-You can now safely install ECT into the new, isolated ``ect`` Conda environment.
+You can now safely install ECT into the ``ect`` environment.

     $ python setup.py install